JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 You write markdown files.
 Now where do you put 'em?
 You basically have two options: in the repository with your source code, or in a separate repository called something like `<project>-docs`.
 I've done both, and there are pros & cons - but **keeping docs co-located with your code can be really, really useful**.
 It's easier to manage changes to docs and code together, and having one repository is generally simpler for both maintainers and contributors.

-It can be a pain to include docs site code, like HTML/CSS files or static site generator configuration files.
+Including docs site code, like HTML/CSS files or static site generator configuration files, is troublesome.
 When you start talking about entire websites, I hesitate to call that "documentation" tooling though - you're designing and building a whole site that happens to have docs content.
 That's fine, but it is inherently more complicated than "just writing markdown."
+I'll talk more about why some projects really  want a website later on.

 ### Jason's favorite tools

-Firstly, I think that "documentation tooling" is one of the development world's biggest mistakes.
+Firstly, I think that "documentation tooling" is one of the development world's most unfortunate necessities.
 It simply shouldn't be necessary to "build" your docs, or spend hours setting up the perfect docs site.
 Writing code shouldn't require design or web dev skills just to have great docs.

 [GitBook](https://www.gitbook.com/)'s GitHub integration is the closest I've seen to a workflow that is sort-of-toolless and still pretty good.
 That said, here are some of the tools I've tried and liked: